GibbonEdu/docs/content/administrators/getting-started/updating-gibbon.md

 1. Use the Update function in System Admin > Manage Modules for semi-automatic module updates, as follows:
     1.  <span style="text-decoration: underline; color: #ff0000;">**Backup your database and installation files.**</span>
     2. Download and unzip the latest version of the module in question.
-    3. Login to your Gibbon installation and got to Admin > Manage Modules and press the Update icon for the relevant module.
+    3. Login to your Gibbon installation and go to Admin > Manage Modules and press the Update icon for the relevant module.
     4. Update your install base with the newly module downloaded files.
     5. Press the Submit page to update the module.